martinhenri/kikito-website/README.md

 - simple and sober
 - dark backgrounds / white font
 ## Development
+### Next feature / TODO
+- Fix ugly loading for reactGridLibrary in Paintings part :
+  - Use lazy loading
+  - Display loader
+  - Change librairy for
+- Improve responsive :
+  - font-size
+  - title
+- Media control (prevent visitors from downloading resources)
+- Reorganize / use carousel for videos in Animation page (to much on the same page)
 ### Branches
 Usage of branch for new feature from main and using rebase to keep git history clean.
 ### Commit